Colonel Tom Parker: Signing Elvis (1956–1957)

-Despite this setback, Presley was still going from strength to strength.
-He had expressed interest in making films when he first met Parker, and now Parker was working to make that happen.
-He arranged for a screen test with Paramount Pictures, and after impressing them with Presley's acting ability, Presley was signed to a seven-picture contract.
-Parker made sure that the contract allowed Presley the freedom to make at least one film a year with another studio, and also managed to set up an office, with staff, at Paramount.
-Presley's acting career was originally intended to be a serious one, but after seeing a chance to cross-promote singles and albums with the films, Parker persuaded Presley to sing in his films.
+Despite this setback, Presley's career continued to grow.
+Remembering that Presley had expressed interest in acting when they first met, Parker arranged a screen test with Paramount Pictures.
+The company was impressed with Presley's acting ability, and they signed Presley to a seven-picture contract.
+Parker ensured that the agreement allowed Presley the freedom to make at least one film a year with another studio and also managed to set up an office, with staff, at Paramount.
+Presley's acting career was initially intended to be a serious one.
+However, Parker persuaded Presley to sing in his movies after seeing the opportunity to cross-promote singles and albums with the films.
 This proved very lucrative, especially when the single for Presley's first film, Love Me Tender, sold over one million copies in advance sales.
-With 1956 coming to a close, Parker had made Presley one of the most well-known, well-paid entertainers in the world.
+By the end of 1956, Parker had made Presley one of the world's most well-known and well-paid entertainers.

-In 1957, Parker finally managed to give Tommy Sands his big break by arranging for him to audition for and star in The Singin' Idol, a drama for NBC that was loosely based on the life and career of Presley.
+In 1957, Parker finally managed to give Tommy Sands his big break by arranging for him to audition for and star in an episode of Kraft Television Theater called "The Singin' Idol".
+The episode's storyline was loosely based on the life and career of Presley.
 NBC had originally wanted Presley for the role, but Parker had turned them down.
 In the drama, the role of Sands was portrayed as a "twisted psychopath".
 Critics were very positive in their reviews of both the drama and Sands, leading to Capitol Records signing Sands within a week.
 Soon after, Sands' song "Teen-Age Crush" reached number 2 on the pop charts, eventually selling 800,000 copies.